+852 2973 0060

 Based on indicated availabilities, preferences and the decision of the Organizing Committee, an individual schedule, including all applicable Mediation Sessions and locations, shall be provided after the application period is closed and selections have been made.

-Highly motivated students come from all around the world to learn from you.
+Highly motivated students from all around the world participate to learn from you.
 Due to your generous contribution of time and analysis, students are able to learn from your insight, your vast experience, and by doing so they gain a better understanding of mediation and improve their own advocacy skills.
-Your investment in the profession you love is equal to the guidance and inspiration you give to the next generation of dispute resolution professionals.
+Your investment in the profession, your love is equal to the guidance and inspiration you give to the next generation of dispute resolution professionals.

 It is for these reasons that the Organizing Committee would very much appreciate the professionals being available to participate for as much time as possible during the Competition.

 In order to provide a smooth Competition for all participants, some additional professionals shall be scheduled as “Reserve Judges or Mediators” for each Mediation Session.
 This means that they shall be asked to be ‘on call’ in the event that an assigned professional is unable to attend a specific Mediation Session during the Competition.

 Professionals who are scheduled as Reserve Judges or Mediators are asked to be reachable by mobile and able to log in to the Competition 15 minutes before the starting time for each session.
 The Organizing Committee shall notify all Reserve professionals whether they will be required to attend a particular Mediation Session as soon as all participants are present.

 Each accepted professional will receive an individual schedule, including all applicable Mediation Sessions and locations, prior to the Competition after the application process has been closed.

 Each professional needs to submit:

 - Registration for social events;

 - Statement of independence;